 Check what activities and events are happening during your stay, in and around Kirkby Stephen.

 We offer a wealth of information about the local area as well as a range of crafts and gifts.
 We also provide interesting openings for volunteers and retail opportunities for local residents and artisans.
-To find out how you can become involved contact the Manager on 017683 71199; or firstname.lastname@example.org
+To find out how you can become involved please contact us on the details below.

 Kirkby Stephen is Cumbria’s first ‘Walkers are Welcome’ town and has won the title of Calor® ‘English Village of the Year’.
 It lies on the route of one of Britain’s most popular long distance trails – the Coast to Coast path – and there are many other walking and cycling trails nearby.